2019 Chicago Bears season: Week 17: at Minnesota Vikings

 Chicago ended the 2019 season at U.S. Bank Stadium against 10–5 Minnesota.
 With the Vikings locked into the sixth playoff seed, they elected to deactivate various starters including linebacker Eric Kendricks and offensive tackles Riley Reiff and Brian O'Neill.
 Cousins also did not play the game, with backup Sean Mannion instead seeing action.
 Holtz, Patterson, and Robertson-Harris served as team captains.

 Vikings third-string running back Mike Boone recorded a 59-yard carry on the first play from scrimmage before dropping a pitch from Mannion that was recovered by Nichols.
 The Bears capitalized on the takeaway by reaching the Vikings' eight-yard line, where Piñeiro made a 26-yard field goal.
 The cycle of a Bears takeaway leading to a Piñeiro field goal continued on the ensuing drive when Mannion's pass to Boone was tipped and intercepted by Pierre-Louis, leading to Piñeiro's 33-yard kick.
 In the second quarter, Bailey made a 37-yard field goal, though Kwiatkoski tackled Boone in the end zone on Minnesota's following series for a Bears safety.
 The two teams traded field goals of 34 (Piñeiro) and 38 (Bailey) yards to end the first half with Chicago leading 11–6.
 On the Bears' opening second-half drive, the offense focused on rushing as all but one of their nine plays was a run by Montgomery or Nall (the exception being a ten-yard pass by Trubisky to Ridley).
 Receiving support from Daniels, Holtz, Larsen, and Lucas, Montgomery pushed through a group of Vikings for a 14-yard touchdown.
 After the Vikings punted and the Bears turned over the ball on downs when Trubisky's sneak failed, Boone recorded a one-yard touchdown run to start the fourth quarter.
 The margin decreased to two points after Bailey converted a 39-yard field goal, followed by Ifeadi Odenigbo sacking Trubisky and forcing a fumble; although Odenigbo returned it for a touchdown, a review overturned the score as his knee was down at Chicago's 23-yard line.
 Bailey eventually made a 34-yard kick to put the Vikings up 19–18.
 Trubisky and the offense responded with a 15-play, 71-yard drive that reached the Vikings' four-yard line, where Piñeiro made the game-winning 22-yard field goal; the series was supported by Trubisky's 32-yard completion to Ridley on fourth-and-nine.
 With four seconds remaining, Mannion's Hail Mary was intercepted by Jackson.

 With the win, the Bears finished their disappointing season 8–8, the first time they had back-to-back non-losing seasons since the 2012 and 2013 season.
-They also swept the Vikings for the second consecutive year.
+They also swept the Vikings for the second consecutive year and finished 4-4 on the road and 4-2 against the NFC North.
+As of 2026, this remains the last time the Bears had swept the Vikings.